ipython/ipyparallel/docs/source/advanced-tips-and-tricks.rst

 impossible for Dask-Jobqueue to cover all possible tiny edge cases of some HPC clusters.

-This page is an attempt to document work-arounds that are likely to be useful on some clusters (strictly more than one ideally although hard to be sure ...).
+This page is an attempt to document tips and tricks that are likely to be useful on some clusters (strictly more than one ideally although hard to be sure ...).

 Skipping unrecognised line in submission script with ``header_skip``